sass/libsass-python/README.rst

 It's very straightforward and there isn't any headache related Python distribution/deployment.
 That means you can add just ``libsass`` into your ``setup.py``'s ``install_requires`` list or ``requirements.txt`` file.
-Need no Ruby nor Node.js.
+No need for Ruby nor Node.js.

 It currently supports CPython 2.7, 3.6--3.8, and PyPy 2.3+!